 Understanding Data Types and Constraints

-Choosing the right data types and constraints keeps the University database trustworthy.
+Choosing the right data types and constraints keeps the marketplace database trustworthy.
 In this lesson we examine the columns that power our schema and discuss why each type and rule exists.

 Learning Goals

-- Map real-world university concepts to SQL data types
+- Map real-world commerce concepts to SQL data types

 - Understand how